Gisela Abbam

-Gisela Maame Abbam is a Ghanaian-British businesswoman working in both the private and public sector who has focused on the healthcare industry.
+Gisela Maame Ama Abakoma Abbam is a Ghanaian-British businesswoman working in both the private and public sector who has focused on the healthcare industry.
 She is the first black Chair of the General Pharmaceutical Council, and is the first black chair of the British Science Association.
 She is a board member of the Bar Standards Board, a commissioner on the National Preparedness Commission as well as a senior director at Revvity.
 She is a former Global Executive Director at General Electric and an advisor at National Institute for Health and Care Excellence.

 Abbam has had an extensive career in both the public and private sectors, including at NICE (the National Institute for Health and Care Excellence), and General Electric (otherwise known as GE), where she set up a global function that within a year was generating $600 million with a pipeline of $3 billion, as well as Abt Associates and PerkinElmer.
 From the UN to the World Bank and all the way to the WTO, Gisela has worked with, advised and negotiated with many multilateral organisations, as well as governments such as Turkey, France, and the US.
 More recently she hosted the high-level Ukrainian delegation who came to the UK to start the process of rebuilding their security and health systems.
 Gisela was presented with a Ukrainian medal at this meeting.

 Early life and education

 Abbam was born in Ghana to H.E Peter Abbam, a high-ranking diplomat and ambassador and Eileen Abbam (née Dove), a former headmistress at Ridge Church School and a daughter of Frans Dove, a Sierra Leonean barrister and notable member of the West African aristocratic Dove Family.
 She attended Wesley Girls' Senior High School and later earned a bachelor's degree in Education with honours from the University of Cape Coast, and an MBA from Middlesex University.

+Abbam credits members of her family such as her uncle Hon.
+Alex Quaison-Sackey and Aunt Mabel Dove as being early role models.